-Premiership coach Luke Beveridge will enter his ninth season at the helm in 2023.
+Premiership coach Luke Beveridge will enter his 11th season at the helm in 2025.

 He also claimed back-to-back AFL Coaches’ Association Coach of the Year awards in his first two seasons.

-Of the 35 coaches to lead the Bulldogs across the history of the Club, Beveridge has the most wins (104), most finals appearances (12) and most finals wins (7), and will overtake Ted Whitten’s games record of 228 by the end of his new contract.
+Of the 35 coaches to lead the Bulldogs across the history of the Club, Beveridge has the most wins (130), most finals appearances (13) and most finals wins (seven).

 Prior to joining the Bulldogs as senior coach, Beveridge had spent three years as backline coach with Hawthorn – including premierships in 2013 and 2014 – and was development manager at Collingwood, including during their premiership season in 2010.